Danny Cage

-Daniel Michael McDonald (born December 19, 1973) is an American former professional wrestler and trainer better known under his ring names, Danny Cage or The Ragin' Cajun.
+Daniel Michael McDonald (born December 19, 1973) is an American former professional wrestler and trainer better known under his ring names ‘’‘Danny Cage’’’ and ‘’‘The Ragin’ Cajun’’’.
+His professional wrestling career was cut short by a back injury.

 Professional wrestling career

 Cage was a high school cheerleader in New Jersey who became interested in training at the Monster Factory at age 12 at a time when his parents were going through a divorce.
 Cage's father wanted him to be productive with his life and to go to college but Cage, disappointing his father, wanted to pursue his dream of becoming a professional wrestler.
 Cage convinced his father to put money offered to pay for college toward training at the Monster Factory on the condition Cage got into good shape.

 Cage had a tryout in 1994 conducted by Larry Sharpe and Glenn Ruth, which Cage passed and was offered the opportunity to train.
 Cage's father rescinded his offer and Cage would put his dreams on hold until he attended a wrestling card in North Carolina where Joey Matthews and Steve Corino were competing.
 A friend named Toad advised Cage to return to New Jersey to pursue his dream.
 In September 1998, Cage began training at the Monster Factory.

 Cage competed as a pro wrestler until 2002 before hurting his back, crossing paths with notable Monster Factory alumni Cliff Compton and Sheamus during his stay.
 Cage would return before retiring from the ring for good in 2005, having his last match with Q.T.
 Marshall.